- Infographics and portfolios: These are visual representations of your skills and experience

 02LinkedIn Profile Resume

 Using your LinkedIn profile as a resume is quick and easy, because LinkedIn does all the work for you.
-Fill in your LinkedIn profile as completely as possible and you'll have an online resume that you can download as a PDF, print and share via email.
+Fill in your LinkedIn profile as completely as possible and you'll have an online resume that you can download as a PDF, then print or share via email.

 Another benefit of using your LinkedIn profile as a resume is that the more robust it is, the easier it will be for employers seeking candidates on LinkedIn to find you.

-An online portfolio is a great option for showcasing your talent, especially for those working in design or photography.
+An online portfolio is a great option for showcasing your talent, especially for those working in design, photography, art, writing, or computer programming and design.

 Your online portfolio will provide a terrific visual representation of your work.
 The URL of your portfolio can be linked from your LinkedIn profile, your other social media profiles, and can also be included on your traditional resume.